Ravindranbit/Ravindranbit/README.md

 - 🤝 Open to collaborating on fullstack or open-source projects
 - 💬 Ask me about `JavaScript`, `WebSocket`, `Web 3.0`, or `Hackathons`
 - ✉️ Reach me at: **gravindran058@gmail.com**
-- ⚡ Fun Fact: *There are only 10 types of people in the world — those who understand binary, and those who don’t.*

 ---